Remains Of 5 Gas Rig Workers Recovered After Explosion In Oklahoma

 A total of 15 workers were killed in Oklahoma while working in mining, quarrying and oil and gas extraction jobs in 2014, including six that involved transportation incidents, according to the U.S. Department of Labor's Bureau of Labor Statistics.

 The workers who were killed include three from Oklahoma: Matt Smith of McAlester, Parker Waldridge of Crescent and Roger Cunningham from Seminole.
-Also killed were Josh Ray of Fort Worth, Texas; and Cody Risk of Wellington, Colorado.
+Also killed were Josh Ray of Fort Worth, Texas, and Cody Risk of Wellington, Colo.